Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Touch
 - **Components**: S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You seed a creature with spores that burst into fungal growths, anchoring a creature to the nearest surface.
 Make a melee spell attack.
-On a hit, the creature takes 6d6 Necrotic damage and becomes [grappled](conditions.md#grappled) in place for the spell’s duration if it is within 1 *(1.5m)* of a solid surface.
+On a hit, the creature takes 6d6 Necrotic damage and becomes [grappled](conditions.md#grappled) in place for the spell's duration if it is within 1 *(1.5m)* of a solid surface.
 The escape DC is equal to your save DC.
 - **Classes**: Druid, Ranger
 *(Source: CS)*